Ado-Awaye has been gaining media attention for a while now, after it was found to house the only other suspended lake in the world.

-Ado-Awaye started in 15000 AD.
+According to Atabo, an adventurer who visited Ado-Awaye to learn about its history, the town was formed in 1500 AD.
 The Alaafin of Oyo's crown prince, Koyi, who was supposed to become the Alaafin was denied and his younger brother, Onigbogi, took over.
 In anger, he left Oyo with one of his father’s crowns and decided to go and settle in Otta, his mother’s town.
 However, he went through plain grounds until he got foot of the Ado Hill, where he saw a smoke.
 He climbed the mountain and there, he met some escapees from the Dahomey war.
 Having agreed and discussed with them, they decided to make him King of Ado.

 In this article, we highlight the tourist attractions that make Ado-Awaye a wonder.

 1. Iyake Lake

 Iyake Lake is the only recognized suspended/hanging lake in Africa – one of the only two in the world after the Hanging Lake in Colorado.
 It has been named as one of the fascinating sites to visit in Nigeria as well as one of the seven wonders of Nigeria.
 It is said to be bottomless and have swallowed those who have tried to measure its depth.
 Till today, whoever enters the lake never comes out of it.
 It is said to be the main god of fertility of the Mountain.
 The villagers believe that beneath the lake exists another world that looks like the earth, and whoever transits into that world by diving into the lake will never be able to return to our own world again.